DC PREMARITAL AGREEMENTS

 Given the complexities of the divorce and separation proceedings and when the child support/custody aspects are included, it is not just advisable to have a separation financial road map it is an indispensable legal tool for those with financial obligations and assets.

-Traditionally such agreement were considered a sensitive subject and frowned upon.
+Traditionally such agreements were considered a sensitive subject and frowned upon.
 However, given the independent financial capabilities of power couples and their maze of financial assets, liabilities and footprint, a well drafted cohesive agreement does no longer create a rift but rather clarity, definition and understanding particularly if all is addressed prior to the nuptials.

 Thus premarital agreements can provide an effective and enforceable roadmap in case of separation or divorce.
 The key is to draft the agreements all encompassing and comprehensive while making sure it remains enforceable and valid if challenged.